espsrc/reproducibility-course/session1/T1.2/README.md

 GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.

-:warning: *To complete this tutosessionrial, [you need a GitHub account](http://github.com/) and Internet access.
+:warning: *To complete this session, [you need a GitHub account](http://github.com/) and Internet access.
 You don't need to know how to code, use the command line, or install Git (the version control software that GitHub is built on).
-If you have a question about any of the expressions used in this session, head on over to the [glossary](https://docs.github.com/en/get-started/quickstart/github-glossary) to find out more about our terminology.*
+If you have a question about any of the expressions used in this session, head on over to the **[glossary](https://docs.github.com/en/get-started/quickstart/github-glossary)** to find out more about our terminology.*

-A repository is usually used to organize a single project.
+:fire: A repository is usually used to organize a single project.

-Repositories can contain folders and files, images, videos, spreadsheets, and data sets -- anything your project needs.
+:exclamation: Repositories can contain folders and files, images, videos, spreadsheets, and data sets -- anything your project needs.
 Often, repositories include a `README` file, a file with information about your project. `README` files are written in the plain text [Markdown language](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
 You can use this cheat sheet to get started with Markdown syntax.
 GitHub lets you add a `README` file at the same time you create your new repository.
 GitHub also offers other common options such as a *license file*.

-We want yo create reate a repository named `XXXX` where you can store ideas, resources, or even share and discuss things with others.
+We want to create a repository named `XXXX` where you can store ideas, resources, or even share and discuss things with others.
 To do that:

 - :one: In the upper-right corner of any page, use the drop-down menu, and select **New repository**.